jlwalkerlg/blog/content/posts/software-development/brain-dump-ddd-and-clean-architecture.md

 ### Benefit #1: Side effects.

 Consider that on creation of a new entity we want to perform some side effect, like raising a domain event.
 We could do this in the constructor, but it seems dirty and contrary to the purpose of the constructor, which is to initialise the properties of the object.
-Furthermore, the constructor could be used by deserialisers and the like, and in these cases we wouldn’t want to create the same side effects.
+Furthermore, the constructor could be used by deserialisers and the like, and in these cases we wouldn't want to create the same side effects.

 Instead, using static factory methods allows us to put any potential side effects in there instead of in the constructor, like so.